-My research is largely in the area of environmental radiation -- particularly radiation from the "noble" gas radon, which is derived from uranium in the earth.
+His recent research was largely in the area of environmental radiation -- particularly radiation from the "noble" gas radon, which is derived from uranium in the earth.
 Radon is both a hazard (in homes and mines) and also a useful tool as a tracer for locating mineral resources and studying earthquakes.
 An opportunity exists for doing personnel dosimetry by using eyeglass lenses that commonly are made of a plastic called CR-39 --the usual material for eyeglasses in the U.S. Such lenses are recorders of the alpha particles that are released by radon and its polonium daughters.

 In very different work, man-made glass that was present at Hiroshima has provided measures of the radiation there from neutrons.
 The summed flux of neutrons is critical to setting reliable standards for radiation exposure to the public.

 Sediment from a reservoir near Albany contains aerosols of waste uranium oxide that was vented from a stack at the now defunct National Lead Industries plant close to the water.
 In collaboration with the University at Albany we have located depleted uranium from that plant.
-Now we are searching for similar, but smaller particles that may have been transported to lakes that are more than 30 km distant.

 I